The Origins of Black Bart

 Black Bart may or may not have emerged from his mother’s womb in New York.
-The year was 1829 and another story is the birth occurred in Norfolk in the east of England.
+The year was 1829, and another story is that the birth occurred in Norfolk in the east of England.
 The latter narrative has his family moving to the United States when he was about two.

 He ordered Shine to throw down the strongbox that was under his seat.
-He said loudly “If he dares shoot give him a solid volley, boys.”
+The robber said loudly, "If he dares shoot give him a solid volley, boys."
 Shine looked around and saw what appeared to be rifles sticking out from behind boulders.

-He tossed down the strongbox and the mail sacks.
+The driver tossed down the strongbox and the mail sacks.
 The story goes that a female passenger also threw out her purse.
-The robber gave it back to the lady and said “Madam, I do not wish your money.
-In that respect I honor only the good office of Wells Fargo.”
+The robber gave it back to the lady and said, "Madam, I do not wish your money.
+In that respect, I honor only the good office of Wells Fargo."

 According to Wells Fargo, he scored $348 that day, or about $7,000 in today’s money.

 Driver Shine returned to the scene of the crime to retrieve the strongbox after Black Bart had escaped with the money.
 He was somewhat shaken to see those rifles still pointed at him, but on closer inspection, they turned out to be cleverly positioned sticks.